Emu Runner: Reception

 The film received mostly favourable reviews.

 David Stratton awarded the film four stars in The Australian.
 He described the film as a "simple but evocative yarn beautifully told by Thomas and her cast" and praised the cinematography by Michael Gibbs which Stratton said proved to be a "major asset".

 Eddie Cockrell praised the film in Variety for being a "serene and finely detailed coming of age tale" and credited Thomas for her "deep, rich meditation on family on family, community, country and racial tensions".
 He also praised cameraman Michael Gibbs for capturing the "magisterial vastness of the plains surrounding the town" with a "sobering yet beautiful effect" and the editors for seamlessly blending the emu footage (which was shot separately at an emu farm in Tooraweenah) into the movie.

 Sandra Hall awarded the film three and a half stars in The Sydney Morning Herald.
 She said despite there being few surprises and "a slightly heavy-handed predictability in the way the denouement plays out", the viewer gains "a clear insight into the way racial prejudice can precipitate a rush to judgement by even the seemingly enlightened".

 In her review for Seventh Row, Gillie Collins described the film as "an uplifting tale of communal solidarity in the face of personal, yet politically charged, hardship".

 Stephanie Bunbury in The Age said that "in an ostensibly simple story, Thomas subtly explores complex themes of family and identity".
 Bunbury singled out Blair for praise describing him being "at his brusque best as Jay Jay" but also praising the Brewarrina locals who played their roles with "tremendous feeling".

 In a more critical review, Cinema Scopes Sarah-Tai Black said that the film "stalls out" because of the lack of a "stronger directional construction".
 Black also described the presence of an "unfortunate parallel" between the idealistic white social worker and the film's white director Imogen Thomas.
 Black also wrote that the film's biggest fault was that "it takes more than it gives back" and suggested that it may have fared better if it had been directed by an Indigenous Australian filmmaker.

-Recognition
+Awards and nominations

 The film won the Best Australian Independent Film Peer Award at the Gold Coast Film Festival in 2019.

-It was nominated for the People's Choice Award at the 2018 Toronto International Film Festival, for Best Asia Pacific Film at the 2018 Hawaii International Film Festival, for the Michel Award for Best Children's Film at the 2019 Hamburg Film Festival, and for The Age Critic's Award at the 2019 Melbourne International Film Festival.Emu Runner was also nominated for Best Indie Release at the 9th AACTA Awards in 2019.
+It was nominated for the People's Choice Award at the 2018 Toronto International Film Festival, for Best Asia Pacific Film at the 2018 Hawaii International Film Festival, for the Michel Award for Best Children's Film at the 2019 Hamburg Film Festival, and for The Age Critic's Award at the 2019 Melbourne International Film Festival.Emu Runner was also nominated for Best Indie Film at the 9th AACTA Awards in 2019.